Is your unoptimized website bleeding money due to a slow average page load time?

 Just a one second delay in page response can result in a 7% reduction in conversions, and 40% of users abandon shopping carts that takes more than 3 seconds to load, according to KissMetrics.
 With more users making purchase decisions on mobile devices each year, page load optimization won’t patiently wait on your back burner any longer without affecting your bottom line.

 Fortunately, there are several effective tactics to speed up your website without even touching your main website code.
-Even if you have little experience with .htaccess or server modification, this detailed guide will Cheap Jerseys give you the tools and knowledge to take a bite out of your page load.
+Even if you have little experience with .htaccess oakley sunglasses outlet or server modification, Cheap Jordan Shoes this wholesale jerseys detailed guide will Cheap Jerseys give you the tools and knowledge to take a bite out of your page load.

 What is .htaccess?